 - 5.1.1 This Stage 2 Appropriate Assessment has been carried out on the basis that all construction works would be carried out in accordance with industry good practice measures, guidance and legislation.
-Furthermore, the Applicant has developed a series of General Environmental Management Plans (GEMPs) (Appendix 3.5) and Species Protection Plan (SPPs) (Appendix 3.6) in agreement with statutory consultees including SEPA and NatureScot. - The appointed Principal Contractor would be committed to the implementation of a comprehensive 5.1.2 and Site-specific Construction Environmental Management Plan (CEMP).
-This document would detail how the Principal Contractor would manage the works in accordance with all commitments and mitigation detailed in the EIA, the Applicant's GEMPs and SPPs, statutory consents and authorisations, and industry good practice and guidance, including pollution prevention guidance.
+Furthermore, the Applicant has developed a series of General Environmental Management Plans (GEMPs) (Volume 4: Appendix V1-3.4) and Species Protection Plan (SPPs) (Volume 4: Appendix V1-3.5) in agreement with statutory consultees including SEPA and NatureScot. - 5.1.2 The appointed Principal Contractor would be committed to the implementation of a comprehensive and Site-specific Construction Environmental Management Plan (CEMP).
+This document would detail how the Principal Contractor would manage the works in accordance with all commitments and mitigation detailed in the EIA Report, the Applicant's GEMPs and SPPs, statutory consents and authorisations, and industry good practice and guidance, including pollution prevention quidance.
 It would also detail measures to manage, control and monitor the potential effects of construction including noise, dust, waste, pollution and personnel / vehicular movements.
-Best practice pollution control measures, with reference to Guidance for Pollution Prevention (GPPs) and COSHH guidelines, would be included in the CEMP.
+Best practice pollution control measures, with reference to Guidance for Pollution Prevention (GPPs) and Control of Substances Hazardous to Health (COSHH) guidelines, would be included in the CEMP.
 Particular reference would be made to managing handling, storage and use of hazardous chemicals and fuels used during the construction process.
 A detailed spill response plan would be developed as part of the CEMP and fully-briefed to all site operatives.
-An Ecological Management Plan (EMP) would also be included as part of the CEMP, which would include relevant information on habitats and protected species local to the Proposed Development, requirements for pre-construction surveys and toolbox talks (TBTs).
-An Outline CEMP is provided in Appendix 3.7.
+An Ecological Management Plan (EMP) would also be included as part of the CEMP, which would include relevant information on habitats and protected species local to the Proposed Alignment, requirements for preconstruction surveys and toolbox talks (TBTs).
+An Outline CEMP is provided in Volume 4: Appendix V1-3.8.
 The CEMP would also include detailed methods for the stripping and temporary storage of topsoils and subsoils (including peat).